Kazakh language: Vowel harmony

-Kazakh exhibits tongue-root vowel harmony (also called soft-hard harmony), and arguably weakened rounding harmony which is implied in the first syllable of the word.
-All vowels after the first rounded syllable are the subject to this harmony with the exception of //ɑ//, and in the following syllables, e.g., өмір /[wɵˈmʉr]/, қосы /[qʰoˈsʊ]/.
+Kazakh exhibits tongue-root vowel harmony (also called soft-hard harmony), and arguably weakened rounding harmony, which is implied in the first syllable of the word.
+All vowels after the first rounded syllable are subject to this harmony, with the exception of //ɑ//, and in the following syllables—e.g., өмір /[wɵˈmʉr]/, қосы /[qʰoˈsʊ]/.
 Notably, urban Kazakh speakers tend to violate rounding harmony, as well as pronouncing Russian borrowings against the rules.

 Syllable structure

 Kazakh's syllable structure is (C)V(C)(C).
-Syllables containing consonant clusters CC typically are combination of sonorant (//r, l, n, j//) and a stop (mainly //t//).
+Syllables containing consonant clusters CC typically consist of a combination of a sonorant (//r, l, n, j//) and a stop (mainly //t//).
 Other types of syllables are also permitted due to recent loanwords, mainly from Russian.

 Stress

 Most words in Kazakh are stressed in the last syllable, except: